y-a-v-a/eigenkunsteerst.org/readme.md

 ## Build

 To build the static sites call `npm run build`.
-To run a simple debug server call `npm run server`.
+To run a simple debug server call `npm start`.

 ## Inspiration